wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 ## Step 2: Build and deploy

-Now that we have connected the source repository, and configured the endpoint details, it's time to build the service and create an image.
-Then we can deploy that image test the greeter service.
+Now that you have connected the source repository, and configured the endpoint details, it's time to build the service and create an image.
+Then you can deploy the image and test the greeter service.

 ### Step 2.1: Build